Story Ideas for Media

 TDOT is dedicated to implementing projects and programs that improve transportation and benefit the people of Tennessee.
 Below are materials provided for journalists explaining the Department's current projects, programs and initiatives.
 For more information, please contact the Community Relations Officer in your Region.

-In 2014, TDOT and the Tennessee Department of Safety and Homeland Security celebrated the opening of the Nation's First Traffic Incident Management Training Center in Nashville.
-The Tennessee Traffic Incident Management (TIM) Training Facility is designed to teach best practices for safe, quick clearance of major highway incidents.
-The facility features a section of interstate-like roadway ranging from two to six lanes, guardrail, a two-way interchange, and cable and steel barrier rail, as well as a section of two-lane highway and a full four-way intersection.
-The facility will be used to simulate a variety of crashes, and allow emergency responders to train on safe and efficient clearance techniques.
+In 2014, TDOT joined the Tennessee Department of Safety & Homeland Security in celebrating the nation’s first Traffic Incident Management (TIM) Training Center in Nashville.
+The TIM facility is designed to teach best practices for safe, quick clearance of highway incidents.
+The track features a section of interstate-like roadway, intersections, guardrail, and cable barrier rail, which allows emergency responders to safety and efficiently train under a variety of crash scenarios.

 A Road Safety Audit (RSA) is an in-depth study of the roadway that looks to improve both safety and congestion through low-cost safety improvements.
-The study is performed by a team and includes data on traffic, crash history, visibility, geometric features, and field investigations.
-Suggested improvements can include signing, striping, roadway delineation, surface rehabilitation, guardrail, cable rail, shoulder widening or stabilization, rumble stripes/strips, turn lanes, roundabouts, traffic signals, etc. Typically, all approved and funded improvements are completed within one (1) year of the final report.
-Safety improvements to SR 386/Vietnam Veterans Boulevard in Hendersonville were the result of an RSA after a 50-car pileup in 2011.
-Several new and enlarged warning signs, highly visible roadway striping, brighter reflectors in the center lane, and reflective strips on the guardrail and sign posts were part of the improvements.
+The study includes data on traffic, crash history, visibility, geometric features, and field investigations.
+Suggested improvements can include signing, striping, roadway delineation, surface rehabilitation, guardrail, cable rail, shoulder widening or stabilization, rumble stripes/strips, turn lanes, roundabouts, traffic signals, etc. Typically, all approved and funded improvements are completed within one year of the final report.

-A J-Turn requires side road movements to be made indirectly by making a right turn, traveling about a quarter-mile (pending speed and curves) on the divided main road, and then making a U-turn to proceed in the opposite direction on the main road toward the intended destination.
-Clear as mud, right?
-Click on the video produced by our friends at MoDot to see the turn in action.
-In an effort to improve safety, TDOT made J-Turn improvements at four locations in Tennessee that had a history of side-swipe crashes at the previously existing intersections.
-The improvements received national attention.
+- J-Turn – A J-Turn requires side road movements to be made indirectly by making a right turn, traveling about a quarter-mile (pending speed and curves) on the divided main road, and then making a U-turn to proceed in the opposite direction on the main road toward the intended destination.
+(In 2013, TDOT received a National Roadway Safety Award for its use of J-Turn improvements.)

 - Maury County, State Route 6 at Canaan Road